neozenith/owlet/README.md

  - All data concepts should have a drag and drop file upload for mass data entry

  - Research data storage options:
-  - Aurora Serverless?
-  - Athena?
-  - Python Lambda + S3 + Parquet?
-  - Python Lambda + S3 + deltalake?
+  - Python Lambda + S3 + Parquet with PyArrow?
+  - Create API handlers to GET/POST data to/from parquet

  - What would a developer portal look like for direct API access?
  - Generate Swagger docs for API and publish under the /api/docs route.